 Most of the ferromagnetic materials are metals.
-Common examples of ferromagnetic substances are Iron, Cobalt, Nickel, etc. In addition, metallic alloys and rare earth magnets are also classified as ferromagnetic materials.
+Common examples of ferromagnetic substances are Iron, Cobalt, Nickel, etc. Besides, metallic alloys and rare earth magnets are also classified as ferromagnetic materials.

 Magnetite is a ferromagnetic material which is formed by the oxidation of iron into an oxide.
-It has a Curie temperature of 580°C. Earlier, it was recognized as a magnetic substance.
-Magnetite has the greatest magnetism among all the natural minerals on earth.
+It has a Curie temperature of 580°C. Earlier, it was recognised as a magnetic substance.
+Magnetite has the greatest magnetism among all the natural minerals on the Earth.

 Properties of Ferromagnetic Materials

-- The atoms of ferromagnetic substances have permanent dipole moment present in domains.
+- The atoms of ferromagnetic substances have permanent dipole moments present in domains.

 - Atomic dipoles in ferromagnetic substances are oriented in the same direction as the external magnetic field.

-- The magnetic dipole moment is large and is in the direction of the magnetizing field.
+- The magnetic dipole moment is large and is in the direction of the magnetising field.

-- The intensity of magnetization (M) is very large and positive and varies linearly with the magnetizing field (H).
-Hence saturation depends on the nature of the material.
+- The intensity of magnetisation (M) is very large and positive and varies linearly with the magnetising field (H).
+Hence, saturation depends on the nature of the material.

 - The magnetic susceptibility is very large and positive.
-Magnetic susceptibility Xm = M / H, where M is the intensity of magnetization and H is the strength of the applied magnetic field.
+Magnetic susceptibility Xm = M / H, where M is the intensity of magnetisation, and H is the strength of the applied magnetic field.

 - The magnetic flux density of the material will be very large and positive.
 Magnetic field lines become very dense inside ferromagnetic materials.
-Magnetic flux density B = 0 (H + M), where 0 is the magnetic permittivity of free space, H is the strength of the applied magnetic field and M is the intensity of magnetization.
+Magnetic flux density B = ε0 (H + M), where ε0 is the magnetic permittivity of free space, H is the strength of the applied magnetic field, and M is the intensity of magnetisation.

-- The relative permeability is also very large and varies linearly with the magnetizing field the field inside the material is much stronger than the magnetizing field.
-They have a tendency of pulling in a large number of lines of force by the material.
-Relative permeability of material r = 1 + m
+- The relative permeability is also very large and varies linearly with the magnetising field, and the field inside the material is much stronger than the magnetising field.
+They tend to pull in a large number of lines of force by the material.

 - Ferromagnetic substances are strongly attracted by the field.
-So in a nonuniform field, they have a tendency to stick at the poles where the field is strongest.
+So, in a nonuniform field, they tend to stick at the poles where the field is strongest.

-- If a ferromagnetic powder is placed in a watch glass placed on two poles pieces which are sufficient apart then powder accumulates at sides and shows depression in the middle because the field is strongest at poles.
+- If a ferromagnetic powder is placed in a watch glass placed on two pole pieces which are sufficiently apart, then powder accumulates at the sides and shows depression in the middle because the field is strongest at poles.

 - When a ferromagnetic substance is liquefied, it loses ferromagnetic properties due to higher temperature.

-On removing the external magnetic field, a ferromagnetic material doesn’t get demagnetized fully.
-In order to bring the material back to zero magnetization, a magnetic field in the opposite direction has to be applied.
-The property of ferromagnetic materials retaining magnetization after the external field is removed is called hysteresis.
+On removing the external magnetic field, a ferromagnetic material doesn’t get demagnetised fully.
+To bring the material back to zero magnetisation, a magnetic field in the opposite direction has to be applied.
+The property of ferromagnetic materials retaining magnetisation after the external field is removed.
+This is called hysteresis.

-Retentivity is the magnetic flux density that remains when the magnetizing force is reduced to zero.
+Retentivity is the magnetic flux density that remains when the magnetising force is reduced to zero.